 Advice from a Student: How to Excel in Your VHS Learning Class

-With the Covid-19 pandemic being in full swing since March of 2020, online classes have become the new normal for thousands, if not millions, across the nation– including me.
-I chose my school’s full remote option at the beginning of this school year, in addition to the courses I chose from VHS Learning (Ghosts and Haunting in Literature and Twentieth Century Women Authors).
+I chose my school’s full remote option at the beginning of this school year, in addition to the course I chose from VHS Learning (Ghosts and Haunting in Literature).
 It took a matter of a little over a week to get used to how things worked, and if you follow my advice, it will be just as smooth sailing for you.

 Overall, the best advice I can tell anyone who wants to take a VHS Learning course is that keeping track of assignments is the best possible thing to do.
 Whether it’s with the checklist provided, or with any other type of planning one would like to use, is helpful.
 Staying on the schedule is the second-best possible thing I did, and I suggest it for you as well.